Jaiganeshkumaran/Jaiganeshkumaran/readme.md

-Just trying to do whot I can, with the nollej I have ern'd, to make the wurld a littel better eech day :sunglasses:
+Just trying to do whot I can, with the nollej I have ern'd, to make the wurld a litl betr eech day :sunglasses:

 Advocat of [English spelling reform](https://github.com/JUV-Studios/Nue-English) and [Tamil langwej reform](https://github.com/JaiganeshKumaran/Naveena-Tamil)